|

 Other similar dolls may be different heights and have

-three leaf clover, Made in Japan on their back.
+three leaf clover symbol, Made in Japan on their back.

 These were probably sold in dime stores as